krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p16_UnboundedKnapsack/readme.txt

 NOTE:
 we need to use memoization, BUT
-1) check if we are out of bound (base case) and return smth appropriate to this situation
+1) check if we are out of bound and return smth appropriate to this situation
+2) check if we come to one of the solution (smth like "capacity == 0"). if yes - return appropriate value
-2) only after that check if memo[i] is not empty.If not - return
+3) only after that check if memo[i] is not empty.If not - return memo[i]
-3) if memo[i] is not set => calculate it and return
+4) if memo[i] is not set => calculate and set it to memo[i] and return memo[i]

 Sequence of problems: